IcedFrisby/IcedFrisby/README.md

 This is still a major work-in-progress and should be considered unstable.

 ## :orange_book: API Documentation
-Most of IcedFrisby's features are in the [Frisby API docs](http://frisbyjs.com/docs/api/).

 The [**IcedFrisby** API Docs](https://github.com/RobertHerhold/IcedFrisby/blob/master/API.md) are located in [API.md](https://github.com/RobertHerhold/IcedFrisby/blob/master/API.md).

 ## Changelog